septeracore/dw-tyria-hack/professions (classes)/mesmer.md

 ## Bonds
 Fill in the names of your companions in at least one:
-* --- always fall sfo rmy tricks; I will have fun with this one.
+* ---- always falls for my tricks; I will have fun with this one.
-* --- distrusts me, and I don't know why.
+* ---- distrusts me, and I don't know why.
 * Somehow, ---- can see through my tricks, why is that?
 * The magic ---- uses interests me, I wish to find out more.

 ## Gear
-Your laod is 7+STR.
+Your load is 7+STR.
 You start with Dungeon Rations (5 uses, weight 1) and 3 coins.

 Choose your weapon:
 * Dagger (Hand, 1 weight)
 * Rapier (Close, Precise, 1 weight)
 * Scepter (Close, 1 weight)

 Choose one:
 * 2 antitoxins (0 weight)
 * 2 healing potions (0 weight)

 Choose two:
 * 5 coins
 * Dungeon Rations (5 uses, 1 weight)